svenauhagen/paypal-plus-plugin/README.md

 Don't forget to run `composer install` after cloning the repository Then, run `npm install` to set up the asset and release taskrunners.

+When working with JavaScript, you'll probably want to have `grunt watch` running to transpile ES6 JS

 ## Create a new release

 We're using composer's autoloader.
 So when developing, you probably have all of its devDependencies loaded and added to the autoloader.